STARTING YOUR OWN BUSINESS

 3. Subtract your total expenses from your total income to get your total net income.

-This can be especially important when starting a business, as you’re at greater risk of being caught out by increased variable costs and one-time spends.
-You can’t see the future, of course, but tracking your finances in this way will help put you in the best position possible to adjust and adapt to changing circumstances.
+This can be especially important when starting a business, as you’re at greater risk of being caught out by increased variable costs and one-time spending.
+You can’t see the future, of course, but tracking your finances in this way can help put you in the best position possible to adjust and adapt to changing circumstances.

 You’ve created a small business budget - what’s next?